The firm "excels at representing clients in proceedings involving the FEC" (Chambers USA 2010). Our experience in this area includes:

 FEC MUR 5415: On behalf of Citizens Club for Growth, Inc. and Citizens Club for Growth, Inc. PAC.

-- The complaint alleged that Citizens Club for Growth, Inc. (CCFG) and CCFG PAC made impermissible in-kind contributions to the 2004 Pennsylvania Senate campaign of Pat Toomey through coordinated activities.
+- The complaint alleged that Citizens Club for Growth, Inc. and Citizens Club for Growth PAC made impermissible in-kind contributions to the 2004 Pennsylvania Senate campaign of Pat Toomey through coordinated activities.
 The FEC took no further action and closed the file.

 FEC MUR Number 5541: On behalf of The November Fund.

-FEC MUR Number 5750: On behalf of Citizens Club for Growth (CCFG) PAC.
+FEC MUR Number 5750: On behalf of Citizens Club for Growth PAC.

 - The complaint alleged that Laffey U.S. Senate failed to comply with FEC reporting requirements by not disclosing conduit information for contributions collected and forwarded by the Citizens Club for Growth PAC.
 The FEC concluded there was no reason to believe Citizens Club for Growth PAC violated the Act and did not investigate.

-FEC MUR Number 5823: On behalf of Citizens Club for Growth and Citizens Club for Growth PAC.
+FEC MUR Number 5823: On behalf of Citizens Club for Growth, Inc. and Citizens Club for Growth PAC.

 FEC MUR Number 5774: On behalf of Club for Growth State Action.